 This one is for those who like to “tip the bottle” as the saying goes.
 I want to write about the dangers of alcoholism.
 Many, many Americans like to consume alcohol.
 Although the Bible does not specifically say “do not drink alcohol” (it does not say “don’t smoke marijuana either, but it does say “be sober” at all times, hard to be sober when you are as high as a kite) It does teach us on the dangers of alcoholism.
 The classic rebuttals when speaking of alcoholism are, 1) “Jesus turned water into wine, and people drank at the wedding, since He said nothing to them about drinking, it must be okay“.
 2) “Paul tells Timothy to have a little wine because of his stomach ailment (he never told him to get hammered), therefore, it is okay to consume alcohol“.
 I have heard some people say that “the wine during the Old T. and New T. days was not alcoholic.
 It was more like our modern day grape juice“.
 I will not get in that debate.
 It was strong enough to make Noah drunk, as well as Lot.
 I have consumed a lot of grape juice in my day but it has never made me drunk.

 I want to clarify another thing.
 Before I accepted Christ and was born again, I was a binge drinker.
 I did not “drink” socially because I was not old enough.
 I would drink on weekends with the sole purpose of getting drunk.
-I knew that it could not be good for a person because of the way it made me feel.
+I knew that it could not be good for a person because of the way it made me feel the next day.
 I swore off drinking every time and then I was right back at it.
 That was because I was a slave to sin and could not stop even if I had wanted to do it.
-I did not know it then but I am thrilled to see that looking back, because I was set free from that slavery through faith in Christ.
+I did not know it then but I am thrilled to see, now that I look back, that I was set free from that slavery through faith in Christ.
 I just want to present the stats and what the Word of God have to say about alcohol.

 - Alcohol — including beer, wine, and hard liquor – are the most commonly used and widely abused psychoactive drug in the country.